Sometimes you just get stuck on questions like:

 - Inspect the keywords you already rank for.

 - Here you need to check how many impressions and clicks you get for what keywords.
-The keyword with most impressions (and potentially most clicks) is the one you should target.
+The keyword with the most impressions (and potentially the most clicks) is the one you should target.

 - If that’s the one you’re already targeting, focus on improving other things and don’t worry about it.